crystal-jp/ja.crystal-lang.org/_gitbook/syntax_and_semantics/macros/fresh_variables.md

 Using `%x` in the above example we declare a variable whose name is guaranteed not to conflict with local varaibles in the current scope.

-Additionally, you can declare fresh variables related to some other AST node using `%var{key1, key2, ..., keyN}`.
-For example:
+Additionally, you can declare fresh variables related to some other AST node using `%var{key1, key2, ..., keyN}`. 例:

 ```ruby
 macro fresh_vars_sample(*names)